 I would use Monday to come in early and prioritize my work for the week.
 I will set up deadlines and goals for each day of the week.
-I would make sure that I leave time each day for tasks that may come up.
+I would make sure that I allocate some time each day for a certain task that may come up.
 That way, I have a plan of attack for each day of the week and also time to handle unexpected activities.

 I am a relationship builder.
 I get to know my employees and gain their trust and confidence.
 I am very direct and to the point in my communication style so there is no ambiguity in my messages.

 When a change occurs, I ensure that I have all the information about it first.
 I understand all the implications and the possible reactions to the change.
-As a manager you must be the first to adapt to the change so I adjust accordingly.
-Then after communicating the change to my employees, I help them adjust and show my buy-in to the change.
+As a manager, you must be the first to adapt to the change, so I adjust accordingly.
+Then after communicating the change to my employees, I help them improve and show my buy-in to the change.

 I found it very rewarding to help my employees achieve success and move on to different roles.
 There is nothing more satisfying than watching someone grow and achieve their potential.

 Yes, I looked at processes that have not been successful, to find ways to improve that process.
-Once I have my plan, I have taken it to my leader.
-I keep to the facts and show how the current way of doing it is not effective and how a new approach would be beneficial.
+Once I have my plan, I will take it to my leader.
+I keep to the facts and show how the current way of doing is not effective and how a new approach would be beneficial.

-41. How would you handle a decision that you made that did not have the affect that you were expecting to achieve?
+41) How would you handle a decision that you made that did not have the effect that you were expecting to achieve?

 I would trace the root-cause and try to minimize the damage.
-I would then take this as a learning opportunity and try a different solution for the current problem..
-If it was not possible to do this, I would ensure that I do not take the same decision in a future situation.
+I would then take this as a learning opportunity and try a different solution for the current problem.
+However, if it is not possible to do this, I would ensure that I do not take the same decision in a future situation.

 To continue learn and take on additional responsibilities.
 I see myself contributing as much value as I can.